Website Stewardship and Standards

 Site editors are expected to follow these guidelines and any other direction given from the web team.

 If an editor continues to ignore the web teams recommendations, the web team has the authority to remove that editor’s access.

-Rationale: Everyone receives the same training and guidance because Seattle Public Schools is committed to providing consistent and predictable operations.
+Rationale: Everyone receives the same training and guidance because SPS is committed to providing consistent and predictable operations.

-The Seattle Public Schools websites are the main communication channels for the district.
+The SPS websites are the main communication channels for the district.
 It is important that the sites and pages have a consistent structure and standards to help families find the information they need quickly.

 Know Your Audience One of the most important tasks for web editors is writing for your audience.
 The primary audience for the public district website and school websites are families and students.
 The audience for MySPS is staff.

 Put yourself in their shoes.
-When creating and editing content for Seattle Public Schools websites, focus on what your primary audience wants to know.
+When creating and editing content for SPS websites, focus on what your primary audience wants to know.
 To help you do this, ask these questions:

 - Who is my audience?

 - What do they already know about this topic?

 Address separate audiences separately.
 If content is specific for staff to perform their job duties, publish that content on MySPS and through staff communications channels.
 If one webpage attempts to address all audiences, it is difficult for the reader to find what information applies to them.